- Assistance that will be offered in all circumstances

 Discretionary top-up for Small Works Grant

-Grant for people with disabilities who would be eligible for small works grant, where there is no other non-vulnerable adult in the household, and where the cost of eligible works exceeds the £10,000 small works grant limit.
+Issued only to those disabled people who would be eligible for a small works grant, where there is no other non-vulnerable adult in the household, and where the cost of eligible works exceeds the £10,000 small works grant limit.

 Discretionary top-up for children's Disabled Facilities Grant

-Grant of up to £30,000 to top-up Disabled Facilities Grant for a child so that the maximum cost of grant-eligible works is increased from £30,000 to £60,000.
+An award of up to £30,000 can be issued to top-up the Disabled Facilities Grant for a child, which means that the maximum cost of grant-eligible works is increased from £30,000 to £60,000.
 There is no means test.

 Discretionary top-up for adult's Disabled Facilities Grant

-Grant of up to £30,000 to top-up Disabled Facilities Grant (DFG) for an adult so that the maximum cost of grant-eligible works is increased from £30,000 to £60,000.
-The statutory test of resources that applies to DFG would apply to the DFG and the top-up grant taken together.
+Funding of up to £30,000 to top-up the Disabled Facilities Grant (DFG) for an adult, which means that the maximum cost of grant-eligible works is increased from £30,000 to £60,000.
+The statutory test of resources that applies to the DFG would apply to the DFG and the top-up grant taken together.

 Discretionary relocation assistance